StatsBabe/Global-Income-Equality-Gini-Index-/README.txt

 A further extension included Partial Least Squares analysis which is a branch of Structural Equation Modelling (SEM).
 I created the Powerpoint slide to explain this model.

-Finally, I embraced interactive visualisations created by Shiny and R.
+Finally, I embraced interactive visualisations created in R's Shiny and plotly packages.